Image

 A Phase III, Open Label, Randomized, Controlled Study of VBI-S in the Treatment of Hypovolemia in Patients With Septic Shock (VBI-S-02)

-Join a study testing VBI-S for low blood volume in septic shock.
+Testing VBI-S for low blood volume in septic shock patients.

 Recruiting